T. J. Green: Atlanta Falcons

 On September 30, 2020, Green was signed to the Atlanta Falcons practice squad.
 He was elevated to the active roster on December 12 for the team's week 14 game against the Los Angeles Chargers, and reverted to the practice squad after the game.
 He signed a reserve/future contract on January 4, 2021.

 On October 25, 2021, Green was released by the Falcons.

 Houston Texans

 On November 2, 2021, Green was signed to the Houston Texans practice squad.
 He signed a reserve/future contract with the Texans on January 11, 2022.
 The Texans released Green on March 22, 2022.

 Saskatchewan Roughriders

-On September 27, 2022, Green signed with the Saskatchewan Roughriders practice squad.
+On September 27, 2022, Green was signed to the practice squad of the Saskatchewan Roughriders of the Canadian Football League.
 He was released on October 26, 2022.

 Birmingham Stallions

-Green was selected in the 10th round of the defensive backs portion of the 2023 XFL Draft, by the Arlington Renegades, but instead signed with the Birmingham Stallions of the USFL on December 16, 2022.
+Green was selected by the Arlington Renegades of the XFL in the 10th round of the defensive backs portion of the 2023 XFL draft, but instead signed with the Birmingham Stallions of the United States Football League (USFL) on December 16, 2022.
+He was released by the Stallions on May 3, 2023.

+Memphis Showboats

+On May 11, 2023, Green signed with the Memphis Showboats of the USFL.